 Required.
 (SwitchParameter) Indicates that an exception should be thrown if multiple resources are returned, by default this is false.

-1 2 Find a single keyvault $keyVault = Get-CmAzService -Service "core-keys" -Region "USEast" -ThrowIfMultiple
+1 2 Find a single keyvault $keyVault = Get-CmAzService -Service "core-keys" -Location "USEast" -ThrowIfMultiple

-1 2 Find a single storage account for NSG logs $storageAccount = Get-CmAzService -Service "core-monitoring-logs-nsg" -Region "USEast" -ThrowIfMultiple
+1 2 Find a single storage account for NSG logs $storageAccount = Get-CmAzService -Service "core-monitoring-logs-nsg" -Location "USEast" -ThrowIfMultiple

-1 2 Find a set of vms $vms = Get-CmAzService -Service "core.mySetOfVms" -Region "UKSouth"
+1 2 Find a set of vms $vms = Get-CmAzService -Service "core.mySetOfVms" -Location "UKSouth"